learn-co-curriculum/ruby-enumerables-quiz/README.md

 Let's try out the enumerator methods we just learned.
 Refer back to the previous lesson to help you pass this challenge.

 Below, we have a variable, `lunch_menu`, set equal to an array of lunch menu items.

-Use the `.each` method to enumerate over the array and puts out each menu item.
+Since you're super hungry and super excited about lunch, use the `.each` method to enumerate over the array and append a "!" to each menu item.
+You can use the `<<` on each menu item string to add an "!".
+Like this: "pizza" << "!"

 ~~~ruby